Pan-Fried Honey Bananas

 Heat it up and add your banana slices:

-Cook for 4-5 minutes on each side until they become deeply caramelized and sticky, like this:
+Cook for a few minutes on each side until they become deeply caramelized and sticky, like this:

 Now you can eat them as is, or you can layer them in a sandwich with marshmallow creme and peanut butter!